-The vale of death! that hush'd Cimmerian vale,

-Where darkness, brooding o'er unfinish'd fates

-With raven wing incumbent, waits the day

-(Dread day!) that interdicts all future change!
+The vale of death! that hush'd Cimmerian vale, Where darkness, brooding o'er unfinish'd fates With raven wing incumbent, waits the day (Dread day!) that interdicts all future change!
 That subterranean world, that land of ruin!
 Fit walk, Lorenzo, for proud human thought!

-There let my thought expatiate, and explore

-Balsamic truths, and healing sentiments,

-Of all most wanted, and most welcome, here.

-For gay Lorenzo's sake, and for thy own,

-My soul! "the fruits of dying friends survey;

-Expose the vain of life; weigh life and death;

-Give death his eulogy; thy fear subdue;

-And labour that first palm of noble minds,
+There let my thought expatiate, and explore Balsamic truths, and healing sentiments, Of all most wanted, and most welcome, here.
+For gay Lorenzo's sake, and for thy own, My soul! "the fruits of dying friends survey; Expose the vain of life; weigh life and death; Give death his eulogy; thy fear subdue; And labour that first palm of noble minds,

-A manly scorn of terror from the tomb."

-HARVEST GATHERED FROM THE GRAVE

-This harvest reap from thy Narcissa's grave.

-As poets feign'd from Ajax' streaming blood25

-Arose, with grief inscribed, a mournful flower;

-Let wisdom blossom from my mortal wound.

-And first, of dying friends; what fruit from these?

-It brings us more than triple aid; an aid

-To chase our thoughtlessness, fear, pride, and guilt.

-Our dying friends come o'er us like a cloud, To damp our brainless ardours; and abate That glare of life, which often blinds the wise.
-Our dying friends are pioneers, to smooth 280 Our rugged pass to death; to break those bars Of terror, and abhorrence, Nature throws Cross our obstructed way; and, thus to make Welcome, as safe, our port from every storm.
-Each friend by fate snatch'd from us, is a plume Pluck'd from the wing of human vanity, Which makes us stoop from our aërial heights, And, damp'd with omen of our own decease, On drooping pinions of ambition lower'd, Just skim earth's surface, ere we break it up, 290 O'er putrid earth to scratch a little dust, And save the world a nuisance.
-Smitten friends Are angels sent on errands full of love; For us they languish, and for us they die: And shall they languish, shall they die, in vain?
-Ungrateful, shall we grieve their hovering shades, Which wait the revolution in our hearts?
-Shall we disdain their silent soft address: Their posthumous advice, and pious prayer?
-Senseless, as herds that graze their hallow'd graves, 300 Tread under foot their agonies and groans; Frustrate their anguish, and destroy their deaths?
+A manly scorn of terror from the tomb. ? ?
+HARVEST GATHERED FROM THE GRAVE This harvest reap from thy Narcissa As poets feign'd from Ajax' streaming Arose, with grief inscribed, a mournful Let wisdom blossom from my mortal v And first, of dying friends; what fruit f It brings us more than triple aid; an aid To chase our thoughtlessness, fear, prior blood 25 flower; vound. rom these?
+Our dying friends come o'er us like To damp our brainless ardours; and aba That glare of life, which often blinds th Our dying friends are pioneers, to smoo Our rugged pass to death; to break thos Of terror, and abhorrence, Nature throw Cross our obstructed way; and, thus to Welcome, as safe, our port from every ate ae wise. oth 280 se bars vs make storm.
+Each friend by fate snatch'd from us, is Pluck'd from the wing of human vanity Which makes us stoop from our aërial And, damp'd with omen of our own de On drooping pinions of ambition lower Just skim earth's surface, ere we break O'er putrid earth to scratch a little dust And save the world a nuisance.
+Smitten Are angels sent on errands full of love; For us they languish, and for us they die, y, heights, cease, -'d, it up, 290 n friends e: in vain?
+Ungrateful, shall we grieve their hover.
+Which wait the revolution in our hearts Shall we disdain their silent soft addres Their posthumous advice, and pious pr Senseless, as herds that graze their hall Tread under foot their agonies and groa Frustrate their anguish, and destroy the s? ayer? ow'd graves, 300 ans;